IAmSkidd7/fun-seo-refactor/README.md

 ## Description

-The refactoring of the Horiseon website occured when I edited the index.html file to remove tags with no semantic value and replace them them with semantic elements.
+The refactoring of the Horiseon website occured when I edited the index.html file to remove tags with no semantic value and replace them with semantic elements.
 The changed also occured in the style.css file.

 ## Visuals